 I am a curious person.
 I will try almost anything once.
-So when I was randomly asked by a friend to go Live Action Role Playing (LARP) with her one weekend, I just couldn’t resist the new experience.
+So when I was randomly asked by a friend to try a Live Action Role Playing (LARP) event with her one weekend, I just couldn’t resist the new experience.
 It seemed interesting enough.
 I rearranged my schedule and immediately said yes.

 Here’s the story of how I lost my LARP virginity.
 If you have any comments, then please post them below.

-I was a little nervous, but with free room and board and running around the woods in costume with two fun friends, it was a no-brainer.
+I was a little nervous, but I had free room and board and two fun friends.
 What could go wrong?
-And if I could find a Paul Rudd there (one of the stars from the movie Role Models), it would be well worth the 3-hour road trip from Manhattan to a forest in upstate Connecticut.
-I’ve performed at The New York Renaissance Faire (@nyrenfair) for 4 seasons now so I knew it would be easy for me to act my way through the weekend as the different characters.
+And if I could find a guy who looked like Paul Rudd there, then it would be well worth the 3-hour road trip from Manhattan to a forest in upstate Connecticut.

 I registered as a “cast” player.
 The “Cast” play the supporting roles to the main characters.
 The Cast might be a monster one minute and a townsperson, the next.
 I thought this would give me the most variety and give me a more robust LARP experience in a short amount of time.